Stress triaxiality: Stress Triaxiality factor in biaxial tests

-The Corrollary indicates for limitations of the class of biaxial (plane) tests in experimental examination of the influence of skewness (Lode) angle and pressure on materials behavior submitted to multiaxial loadings.
+The Corollary indicates for limitations of the class of biaxial (plane) tests in experimental examination of the influence of skewness (Lode) angle and pressure on materials behavior submitted to multiaxial loadings.
 This is so, because upon executing only biaxial tests no adequate experimental data results can be collected to reliably separate the influence of mean stress and/or skewness angle on the possible variations of critical effective stresses.
 One value of skewness angle for any fixed pressure and/or three values of pressure for any fixed skewness angle deliver skimpy information for such purpose.